 The second year

 This season 2019-2020 we have grown to forty (40) men registered and organized into three discussion groups.
 The theme this year is “The Acts and Letters of the Apostles.”

-This year we continue to meet Tuesday evenings at the First Filipino Baptist Church of Montreal.
+We began meeting once more on Tuesday evenings at the First Filipino Baptist Church of Montreal.
 We are grateful to the congregation for hosting us.
-Our evenings begin at 7:30 PM with praise and prayer and a 20-min lecture (video).
-We have three discussion groups led by Victor Gavino, Fred Goodfellow and Brian Hinds.
-John Reid is backup.
-Discussions run for about 45 to 50 minutes.
-We end at 9 PM.
+Our evenings began at 7:30 PM with praise and prayer and a 20-min lecture (video).
+We had three discussion groups led by Victor Gavino, Fred Goodfellow and Brian Hinds.
+John Reid was backup.

 Here are some parting thoughts on my last 30 plus weeks’ journey as a fellow traveller among a dedicated group of Christian men.
 As I understand it, the BSF model is essentially oriented to achieve two purposes: To increase our knowledge of God and to enable godly interactions amongst believers who want to grow their relationship with Him and with one another.

 One thing we know about God is that He is not only holy (raised to the third power) and wonderfully complex, but He is also a God who is near and accessible.
 This, among many other reasons, is why He satisfies us and elicits our praise.
 But on the matter of His complex nature the bible teaches of God’s incomprehensibility.
 He lies outside the boundaries of our understanding so that we can’t fully know Him.
 And there are several reasons for this.

 One is that not all of God’s attributes are communicable – i.e., they can’t be passed on to us.
 God has not – and in fact He cannot – share His exclusive attributes.
 For instance, only God has the property of necessary existence.
 Unlike all of creation God is not the effect of a prior cause; He is not a created being – we are.
 We came into being but God always was.